-The following products will not be available on prescription from the 1st May 2017.
+The following products are not be available on prescription:

 • Sunscreen for skin protection from UV radiation